Ruth-ikegah/OpenPAYGO-docs/docs/openpaygo-token/customization-of-openpaygo-token.md

 In some cases, in particular during testing, manufacturers might find it useful to have a "test code" that activate the device for a short period of time (enough to test the device, but not enough to be useful to an end user, typically 30 seconds).
 It is often useful that these test codes are shared by a whole batch of devices to facilitate testing.
 We recommend for security purposes to limit the use of those codes, for example preventing the use of the test code more than 5 times every 60 minutes.

 In any case, those test codes do not have the same constraints as the regular codes.
 We recommend to directly check for them in the code and bypass the OpenPAYGO Token logic entirely for those test codes.
 To avoid clash with OpenPAYGO Token, we still recommend that this test code be provided in the CSV spreadsheet to the software provider, so that if by chance an actual token was the same as the test code, the count could be increased to generate an alternate token.

+# Security Considerations

+## Waiting period for invalid tokens

+To ensure a good level of security, it is recommended that a waiting period is implemented in case of invalid token entry in order to make brute force attacks more difficult.
+We recommend starting with 1 minute wait, and doubling it for each subsequent invalid token entry going up to 512 minutes (~8 hours) after 9 consequent invalid tries.

+This cap should be low enough that if a mistake (i.e. child playing with the keypad) happens, the wait is not so long as to prevent the use of the product, but is long enough that brute force attacks become very difficult (almost 1 year to try 1000 different tokens).
+We also recommend making sure that this waiting period is kept if the device is turned off and on again.

+## Key Security

+It is highly recommended to use different keys for every device when the assembly processes make it possible.
+Great care should also be taken to keep those keys secure (e.g. avoiding sending files with all the device keys in non-secure ways) and to select them with a proper random process.

+## Counter synchronisation tokens

+Device manufacturers should be mindful that while this feature is convenient, it affects the level of security of the device by having a larger range of valid tokens, making their bruteforce easier (while still unlikely).

+Moreover, counter synchronisation tokens with a count value of 0 (also called "reset tokens") by essence will work at any point in time in the lifetime of the device.
+So although they can be useful in some situations (regular counter sync not working or units needing with a lost count requiring refurbishment).
+Those reset tokens should never be given to a client, as it will allow them to just reuse any code by entering them into the device, then entering the reset token and entering the code again.
+Instead, they should only be generated and used by technician during very specific maintenance procedures.

+## Hardware Security

+Device manufacturers should not neglect the risk of hardware attacks, particularly targeting lines that can be easily modified from low to high (or vice-versa) to enable a product.

+## Security Audit

+For more information about security risks and mitigation, see the "Security Audit" document.